-- Enhance the intellectual, spiritual, social, and physical growth of our students. - Enhance the spirit and morale of our school family. - Teach students how to have fun in a godly manner.
+- Enhance the intellectual, spiritual, social, and physical growth of our students. - Enhance the spirit and morale of our school family.

 Student activities include off-campus trips such as overnight outings and field trips, and a variety of on-campus activities such as field days and spirit week.
 Participation in off-campus trips is important since there may be no classes for students on those days.